Cubulating random quotients of hyperbolic cubulated groups: Problems

 The following three problems are stated in order of increasing relatively hyperbolic ambition.

 \begin{prob} Let $G = G_1 * G_2$ be a free product of cubulated groups.
 Find the optimal density at which random quotients of $G$ are cubulated.
-Letting $G_i = \pi_1 X_i$, where $X_i$ is a cube complex, we think of $G = \pi_1 X$, where $X = X_1 \cup A \cup X_2$, where $A \cong[0,n]$ is an arc glued to $X_1$ and $X_2$ at its endpoints.
+Letting $G_i = \pi_1 X_i$, where $X_i$ is a non-positively curved cube complex, we think of $G = \pi_1 X$, where $X = X_1 \cup A \cup X_2$, where $A \cong[0,n]$ is an arc glued to $X_1$ and $X_2$ at its endpoints.
 Does the optimal density depend on the length of $A$?
-See \cite{MartinSteenbock} and \cite{JankiewiczWise}. \end{prob}
+See Martin--Steenbock~\cite{MartinSteenbock} and Jankiewicz--Wise~\cite{JankiewiczWise}. \end{prob}

 \begin{prob} Let $G$ be a relatively hyperbolic group that is the fundamental group of a compact non-positively curved cube complex.
 Show that there is a density at which random quotients of $G$ are cubulated (and relatively hyperbolic). \end{prob}